AJenbo/DiabloGrooboAnalysis/readme.md

 ![](Attachments/dlvl9Layout.png)
 _Figure 15 - Dungeon level layout identified with map generation tools_

-The team used the Diablo map generation tools to conduct additional searches for all games where the level would have appeared to see if there could be one where things better matched what was shown.
-For the monster positions, only two invalid game seeds produced the same starting positions as in the run:
+The team used the Diablo map generation tools to conduct additional searches across all valid and invalid games to identify any levels matching what was shown.
+Only two invalid game seeds produced the starting monster positions seen in the run:

-- Game seed `2728353700` corresponds to June, 16 2056 at 04:01:40
+- Game seed `2728353700` corresponding to June, 16 2056 at 04:01:40
-- Game seed `3284159136` corresponds to January 26, 2074 at 2:25:36
+- Game seed `3284159136` corresponding to January 26, 2074 at 2:25:36

 Both game seed dates are after the year 2038 and cannot be reached without modifications.

-Although dlvl 9 is the first level where Naj’s Puzzler can drop, there were no games with this level layout where this item would drop without some form of game manipulation.
+Although dlvl 9 is the first level where Naj’s Puzzler can drop, there were no games with this level layout where the item would drop without some form of game manipulation.

 The team was able to find several candidates for dlvl 3 and 4 with a similar general layout but could not find an exact match for the pattern of tiles seen in the run.
 It is notable that dlvl 3, 4, and 9 are the only generated levels where Groobo is seen picking up any equipment.
 This observation suggests a potential correlation between item manipulation and level generation.